Zvec Logo

 This guide assumes you have opened a collection and have a collection object ready.

-To perform a single-vector similarity search, call the query() method with a single VectorQuery object.
+To perform a single-vector similarity search, use the query() method and provide a single vector query specification.

 All queries return a list[Doc] containing the top-k most similar documents, sorted by relevance score.